 Betterment offers no-fee checking accounts, with ATM fee reimbursements and a debit card.
 These accounts are FDIC insured up to $250,000.

 Betterment also offers high-yield savings account, with interest rates approximately 8 times the national average.
-At the time of this writing, interest rates were 0.40% APY.
 These accounts are insured for up to $1 million, as Betterment uses partner banks to maximize insurance.
 There are no fees or maximum transfers for the cash accounts.

-Robinhood requires customers to join a waitlist for their Cash Management account, which pays 0.30% APY in interest (at the time of this writing).
+Robinhood also offers a Cash Management account.
 There are no minimums or fees for this account, and they even offer a whopping $1.25 million in FDIC insurance through the use of five partner banks.

 Acorns Spend is an all-digital checking account that comes complete with a debit card.
 Clients earn bonus investments (up to 10%!) when they shop with this card.
 Accounts are FDIC insured for up to $250,000.

 Betterment may be the better option if you’re looking for a full-service robo-advisor.
-Although the fees are higher, 0.25% for Digital, you’ll get goal-based investing in line with your risk tolerance, reblancing, financial advisor access, and cash management.
+Although the fees are higher once your account grows larger, 0.25% for Digital, you’ll get goal-based investing in line with your risk tolerance, rebalancing, financial advisor access, and cash management.

 These two investing apps are similar, but serve distinct investors.
 They are both designed to make investing intuitive and simple;